DNA (deoxyribonucleic acid) is a substance containing genetic

 what features a person inherits from his or her parents, such as blood type,

 Chromosomes are parts of body cells that carry the DNA.
 The DNA of each chromosome is divided up into genes.
 Each

 person's DNA contains tens of thousands of genes.

 Changes (mutations) can occur in the DNA of genes or chromosomes.
 These changes may be harmless and undetectable.
 Or the changes may affect certain body processes or

 functions to cause

-genetic diseases, such as hemophilia, cystic fibrosis, or Down
+genetic conditions, such as hemophilia, cystic fibrosis, or Down

 How this information was developed to help you make better health decisions.